unredacted-word/spectacle/chapters/test.md

 hard\
 breaks.

-This[^note-1] contains a footnote.

-This quote contains French:

-> "the organized spectacle of falsehoods": A rewording of the original French,
+This quote contains a French note on the organization of falsehoods[ "the organized spectacle of falsehoods": A rewording of the original French,
-> <q lang="fr">l'ignorance naturelle a fait place au spectacle organisé de
+  <q lang="fr">l'ignorance naturelle a fait place au spectacle organisé de
-> l'erreur</q> or a "natural ignorance has given way to the organized spectacle
+  l'erreur</q> or a "natural ignorance has given way to the organized spectacle of error".
-> of error".

-This block of text^[an inline footnote] contains an inline footnote.
+]{.footnote}
+and is of some importance.

-this contains
+this contains[
-[A variant of this approach, useful when creating floating sidenotes in a multicol layout, can make use of some scripting to determine, with the help of The Box Tracking API, in which column the sidenote call, and thus the sidenote, is placed - making sure the sidenote is always in the correct position.
-You can see this in full action in the Sidenotes sample (HTML - PDF).]{.footnote}
+  A variant of this approach, useful when creating floating sidenotes in a multicol layout, can make use of some scripting to determine, with the help of The Box Tracking API, in which column the sidenote call, and thus the sidenote, is placed - making sure the sidenote is always in the correct position.
+You can see this in full action in the Sidenotes sample.
+]{.footnote}
 something that you probably dont wish to see, but you're going to see it anyways.

 This quote contains Arabic text:

-> "flight of Muhammad": The Hegira <q lang="ar" dir="rtl">الهجرة</q> meaning "departure"
+> "flight of Muhammad": The Hegira <q lang="ar" dir="rtl">الهجرة</q> meaning
-> is the migration or journey of the Islamic prophet Muhammad and his followers
+> "departure" is the migration or journey of the Islamic prophet Muhammad and
-> from Mecca to Yathrib, later renamed by him to Medina, in the year 622.
+> his followers from Mecca to Yathrib, later renamed by him to Medina, in the
+> year 622.

 This quote is in German: